elucian/bee/syntax/structure.md

 |$pro_log  | N/A        | Reporting folder           |

 ## Aspect
 One aspect is a project file usually located in _"src"_ folder that can be executed from driver.
-Aspects can play each otherand and communicate using parameters.
-A good architect will separate concerns in multiple aspects with sugestive names.
+A driver or an aspects can _play_ other aspect with parameters.
+A good architect will separate concerns in multiple aspects with suggestive names.

 **notes:**
-* One aspect can accept parameters and can produce results;
+* One aspect can accept parameters;
-* Aspect file contains statements and declarations;
+* One aspect can produce results;
-* Usually all aspect members are private;
+* Usually aspect members are private;

 ## Library
-Libraries are reusable project components usually located in _"lib"_ folder.
+Libraries are reusable modules usually located in _"lib"_ folder.
 A library is a file that contains public elements.
-A library can be re-used in multiple programs.
+A library can be loaded in memory from any module.

 **notes:**
 * Library members are usually public;